ucsb-cs24/f19/_lab/lab02.md

 Moving to the next node whose address is 0...
 ```

 The for loop continues as long as n points at a node.
 At the end of each loop iteration, n is changed to point at the next node in the list.
-Study this loop, and be sure to understand it - discuss it with your partner to make sure you both understand it.
+Study this loop, and be sure to understand it.

 As one more illustration, let's use a while loop to count the nodes in a list like this one.
 Make sure you understand the following loop too, in which the while loop condition is just the node pointer itself -- it becomes 0 at the end. ;-)